strimzi/strimzi.github.io/_posts/2025-09-05-monitoring-of-custom-resources.md

 ### What Strimzi exposes today

 All Strimzi operators (Cluster, User, and Topic Operator) expose metrics in Prometheus-compatible format.
-However, today only the Cluster Operator exports a metric (`strimzi_resource_state`) that describes the state of custom resources (ready or not).
+However, only the Cluster Operator exposes a metric (`strimzi_resource_state`) that reports the state of custom resources (ready or not).

 It provides this metric for: